avinassh/brave-browser-hardening/README.md

 The story was mainly about [Trademark](https://trademarks.justia.com/869/51/brave-86951863.html) violation and not about replacing ads, the Team never asked or contacted Brave to ask for permission to begin with.
 Also you need to do some legal proceeding because GitHub does not take content offline without any court order or trademark confirmation.

+See here for more info about the Trademark story:
 - [Brave forces rival browser 'Braver' to change its name](https://decrypt.co/35146/brave-forces-rival-browser-braver-change-name)

 [🔝 Back to top 🔝](#)